 The Problem with "Assume Best Intentions"

-Let me offer and example that I sometimes give in workshops.
-If a colleague stomps on my foot really hard, and her first reaction is for me to not hold her accountable because she says "oh no-- I'm not a foot stomper!", then the likely result will be that I lose trust in her and stay away from her (and rightly so).
-She's just made it all about her, her intentions, and her not wanting to view herself as a bad person.
-From my perspective, this is someone to stay away from-- she doesn't care about my experience nearly as much as she cares about her self-image as a "good person."
+When we offer guidelines, we use "Be aware of intent and impact."
+Let me offer an example that I sometimes use in workshops.
+If someone stomps on my foot really hard, and her response is essentially "oh no-- I'm not a foot stomper!", or "I'm not a clumsy person!" then that signals to me that she cares about her intent, and not about her impact on me.
+In being defensive, she's made it all about her, her intentions, and her not wanting to view herself as a bad person.
+From my perspective, she doesn't care about my experience nearly as much as she cares about her self-image.
+The likely result will be that I lose trust in her and stay away from her (and rightly so).
 Alternatively, if she instead says to me -- "I'm sorry, I see that I hurt you.
-How can I help?" the possibilities immediately become different.
+What can I do?" the possibilities immediately become different.

-Applied to anti-oppression work, if this person has said something to me that I find hurtful, there is a world of difference between the response "Oh I didn't mean it that way" and "I see that landed badly-- can you please tell me more about why so that I can avoid doing that in the future?"
+Less ridiculous examples abound.
+Responses like, "you took that the wrong way," or "I didn't mean it that way," or "you're being too sensitive" have the same effect.
+They focus on the speaker's impact, they are defensive, and they close down the conversation.
+There is a world of difference between a response like "Oh I didn't mean it that way" and "Hey, I see that what I said landed badly-- can you please tell me more about why so that I can avoid doing that in the future?"
 This is a moment of possibility- for the building of relationship, for the cultivation of trust.
-Next time, I might say, "Hey, can I share the impact of what you just said?" specifically because I now trust her.
+Next time, I might feel enough trust in the relationship to say, "Hey, can I share the impact of what you just said?"